deikatsuo/rfcs/text/2912-rust-analyzer.md

 Currently, Rust users who wish to use an editor that supports Microsoft's Language Server Protocol (LSP) have two choices:

-* Use the RLS, the official IDE project of the Rust langauge.
+* Use the RLS, the official IDE project of the Rust language.
 * Use rust-analyzer, a more experimental, unofficial project that has recently been gaining ground.

 Ideally, we would like to concentrate our efforts behind a single implementation.